1. Pain is not the enemy.

 No matter how tough it gets, we are designed to bend and remain resilient in our brawls with pain.
 But sometimes we get in our own way of working through a problem, finding our pathway to healing, or staying the course to freedom.
 Pain of any sort can strong-arm us to collapse and give up or motivate us to adjust our perspective and get up.
 Give up or get up?
 Pain barges in and we get to choose how we’ll respond.

 On the surface, pain hisses as our sinister adversary.
 Yet once we assess our discomfort, we find we have options including medical attention and spiritual sustenance.
 Is pain our real enemy?
 It may feel like it.
 Pain is real and can be wretchedly difficult to endure, but sometimes we add to the opposition ourselves.
-Instead, when may be more conquering if we opt for getting up and garnering the help me need so we can charge the battle line with the steadfast support of those who will war on with us.
+Instead, it is often more conquering if we opt for getting up and garnering the help me need.
+Wobbling or standing on our feet again, we can charge the battle line.
+And with the steadfast support of those who will war on with us.
 En garde!

 “We can ignore even pleasure.
 But pain insists upon being attended to.

 God whispers to us in our pleasures, speaks in our conscience, but shouts

 in our pains: it is his megaphone to rouse a deaf world.”

 —C.S.
 Lewis, The Problem of Pain